-- If your account has multi-factor authentication *MFA) enabled, enter the code from LastPass Authenticator or use the backup option to receive the code as a text message on your phone, and click "Done".
-If you don't have MFA, you're done!
+- If your account has multi-factor authentication (MFA) enabled, enter the code from the LastPass Authenticator or use the backup option to receive the code as a text message on your phone, and click "Done".

-The firmware update availability to devices takes place over 24 hours, so some devices will not learn of the available update for up to 24 hours.
+The firmware update availability to devices takes place over 24 hours, so some devices will not get the available update immediately.

-While a new package is being deployed to the fleet, admins can track the status of the rollout using the firmware dashboard.
+While a new package is being deployed, admins can track the status of the rollout using the firmware dashboard.

-This view will show the percentage of the devices in the template family that have received and acknowledged the new firmware package.
-From here, you can also cancel the deployment.
+This view will show the percentage of the devices in the template family that has received and acknowledged the new firmware package.
+From here, you can cancel the deployment.

 Leveraging firmware deployments and device logs

 When a device reports the successful receipt and verification of a new file package, a log event is added to that Device's log.

 This is particularly useful if the devices themselves are also using device logs to report regular status and error messages, as it allows you to have a full report of the diagnostic and operational health of each device that can also be queried programmatically.

 A deployment is moved to "Archived" in the following conditions: